isa-group/tosl/README.md

 ## Running a Query

 To run a SPARQL query on a Knowledge Graph (KG), use the following command.
 Modify the necessary arguments and review the queries carefully.
 There are two ways to execute the queries: using a Python script or a Jupyter Notebook.
+See `sparql_queries/unfair_terms/README.md` for more details on the SPARQL queries.

 #### Using Python Script
 1. Clone the repository.